virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ![TrafficManager](/img/TrafficManager.jpg)

 !!! note
-    > JPS manifest should include the [*targetNodes*](http://docs.cloudscripting.com/creating-templates/user-input-parameters/#target-nodes) field in order to be displayed within the Add-ons section after installation.
-Otherwise, it will be hidden.
+    > JPS manifest should include the [*targetNodes*](http://docs.cloudscripting.com/creating-templates/user-input-parameters/#target-nodes) field in order to be displayed within the Add-ons section after installation, otherwise, it will be hidden.

 <b>Templates</b>

-Sample to set buttons within **Add-on** plank:
+Sample to set buttons within the **Add-ons** plank:
 ```
 {
   "jpsType": "update",